-Back in the 1920s, Buchman was a frequent visitor to Oxford University.
+In the 1920s, Buchman was a frequent visitor to Oxford University.
+He adopted the practice of taking time every morning in silence to search for any thoughts that God might give him.
+And he tested his thoughts against absolute standards of honesty, purity, unselfishness and love.
+Many students’ lives were turned in more positive directions after their encounters with Buchman.
 In 1928, a group of university students, inspired by Buchman, took their own message of personal change to South Africa.
 The press labelled them the 'Oxford Group', and the name stuck to the work which Buchman had started.

 Buchman sensed that people who had enriched their personal experience of faith through the Oxford Group could make a contribution to the problems of the wider world.
 Thus a movement for 'Moral Re-Armament' was launched.